cloudmesh/cloudmesh-queue/README-windows.md

 ## Submit a job for execution on remote host

+### Execution of `job run` on the local machine

+The `cms job run` command submits a job on a configured host.
+All the details of the host and the command are taken from the `JobSet` configured in earlier steps.
+This step needs `ssh` access from users local machine to the remote host.

 ```cmd
 (ENV3) C:\>cms job run --name=test_juliet
 ```

 ### Outputs on remote host

+Logs and outputs are generated in the remote host as per the code present in the job to be run in the remote.
+In this example contents of `test.log` is shown.
+The PID of the job is captured in `test_juliet_pid.log`
 ```cmd
 [ketanp@j-login1 test_juliet]$ pwd
 /N/u/ketanp/output/test_juliet